 Multiple workflow runs can be run at once, and form fields within your workflow populated at the same time, by using a CSV File.

 Click on the name of your workflow and click the three dots to open your workflow menu.
 Select “Run multiple” where you can download a csv for your workflow.

 Webhook Triggers within Process Street help you to bring in data from other apps.
 When an action has occurred in the other app your workflow is automatically run, with any mapped data filled out in your form fields

 You can also assign users to a workflow when you run it via integrations or automations.

 Anyone with “Run” permissions can run their workflows.
 By default, the user who clicks the run button is assigned to the workflow run.
 However, you can change the Workflow Run Assignee before you run the workflow.

 Note: You can also invite a user to your organization as a guest and assign them to your workflow run, by typing their full email address into the field that opens when you click “Assign users” and hitting the enter key.

-To allow you to keep track of whole workflow runs and when they are due, you can set a due date on them, as shown below:
+To allow you to keep track of whole workflow runs and when they are due, you can set a due date for them, as shown below.